DarriusL/CoCheLab/README.md

 # CacheLab

-Code for the edge cache algorithm.
+Code for the content caching algorithm in edge caching.

 ## Environment configuration